openseattle/discotech/index.md

 ### The Seattle DiscoTech will include:

 - a civic tech fair featuring projects & organizions that seek to improve local civic engagement
-- a series of panel discussions for learning about civic technology
 - an assortment of activities for learning about javascript, open data, & other topics

 ### Why not a hackathon?